feathersui/feathersui-website/learn/as3-starling/sdk/custom-starling-initialization.md

 sidebarTitle: Customize Starling initialization
 ---

-When you create a new Feathers application in MXML, Starling is initialized automatically by the compiler, behind the scenes.
+When you create a new [Feathers SDK](/learn/as3-starling/sdk/) application in MXML, Starling is initialized automatically by the compiler, behind the scenes.
 The default settings will work well for most Feathers apps to support common requirements — like stage and view port resizing, high DPI displays on desktop, and creating a theme.
 However, advanced developers may wish to customize some of these settings.

 In your project's application, you can add `[Frame]` metadata to provide your own custom class that initializes Starling: